top of page

 Personnel selection and requirements profile

-Not every employee is suitable for an assignment abroad, regardless of the length of the stay.
-Provided suitable specialist knowledge is available, several requirements must be met at the same time during an assignment abroad:
+Not every employee is suitable for an assignment abroad, regardless of the duration of the stay.
+Provided that suitable expertise is available, several requirements must be met simultaneously during an assignment abroad:

 Personal requirements of the employee

-In general, an assignment abroad requires personal openness towards foreign cultures and understanding tolerance towards foreign behavioural patterns.
-A foreign assignment is only successful if the employee has the ability to adapt to foreign behaviour.
-It requires a strong interest in the foreign environment and the will to find one's way around it and to assert oneself there.
-A foreign assignment requires the ability to improvise in unusual situations and to take unexpected environmental influences into account.
-This requires an appropriate feeling for culturally determined, different expectations of one's own leadership style.
+In general, an assignment abroad requires personal openness to foreign cultures and a tolerant understanding of foreign behavioural patterns.
+A foreign assignment is only successful if the employee is able to adapt to foreign behaviour.
+It requires a strong interest in the foreign environment and the determination to find one’s way around and assert oneself within it.
+A foreign assignment also requires the ability to improvise in unfamiliar situations and to take unexpected environmental influences into account.
+This requires a good sense of culturally determined differences in expectations regarding one’s own leadership style.

 Communication skills are particularly important

 The employee's ability to communicate is particularly important.
-He or she needs an extra large and sensitive receptiveness as well as the ability to communicate.
+He or she needs a high level of sensitivity and strong communication skills.
 This ability is not only important in terms of representing a company's own product range, but also in terms of dealing with new business partners.
 This requires a high degree of commitment to his own company and its corporate culture.
-These requirements can only be met by those who have the will to achieve something extraordinary.
+These requirements can only be met by those who have the determination to achieve something extraordinary.

 Leadership competence and sensitivity

 A manager is also expected to have an eye for the essentials and be able to concentrate on the important problems.
-In direct connection with this is a pronounced decision-making ability with the corresponding feeling for timing and flexibility.
-When dealing with foreign cultures, delegating tasks is a particularly sensitive area that requires not only tact, but also the willingness to compromise and learn.
+Closely related to this is a strong ability to make decisions, combined with a good sense of timing and flexibility.
+When dealing with foreign cultures, delegating tasks is a particularly sensitive matter that requires not only tact but also a willingness to compromise and to learn.

-It would be a momentous mistake to outsource employees who have become disagreeable in the parent company in this way.
+It would be a serious mistake to use foreign assignments as a way of outsourcing employees who have become unpopular in the parent company.

 Head Office Staff or New Employees?